Skip to content

 6. Whooper Swan

-The whooper swan, also known as the common swan, is a large swan that can be found in the northern hemisphere.
-It is an iconic species that can be seen in a variety of habitats, from wetlands to lakes and rivers.
+The whooper swan, known as the common swan, is a giant swan found in the northern hemisphere.
+It is an iconic species in various habitats, from wetlands to lakes and rivers.

 It is the Eurasian counterpart of the North American trumpeter swan, meaning it is the same species but found in different parts of the world.

-Though it has a wide range, it is still considered a vulnerable species, due to habitat destruction and overhunting.
-Conservation efforts have been put in place in order to protect this species and ensure its continued survival.
+Though it has a wide range, it is still considered a vulnerable species due to habitat destruction and overhunting.
+Conservation efforts have been put in place to protect this species and ensure its survival.

 KingdomAnimalia